aeternity/aeternity/docs/operation.md

 ```

-### Verify that node is connected to the roma network
+### Verify that node is connected to the mainnet

-Verify that your node sees the same longest blockchain as the roma network.
+Verify that your node sees the same longest blockchain as the mainnet.

-Inspect the current top of the blockchain as seen by the roma network:
+Inspect the current top of the blockchain as seen by the mainnet:
 ```bash
 curl http://13.53.161.215:3013/v2/blocks/top
 ```